miker704/Strife/patch_V5_notes.md

     - Created deprecated test bench file for preview gift upc.
     - Created second deprecated test bench file for preview gift upc v2.
     - Completed Massive Update to entire App Where all svg icons where replaced with new versions of them matching the same svg icon changes on discord.
+    - Moved test file for loading skeleton for shop items to deprecated.